-Program Purpose: Students who complete the Radiologic Technology program will have the necessary knowledge and skills to perform diagnostic x-ray procedures in hospitals or other health care settings.
+Program Purpose: Students who complete the Radiologic Technology program will have the necessary knowledge and skills to the function of a Radiographer in performing diagnostic x-ray procedures in hospitals or other health care settings.

 The radiography program is accredited by the Joint Review Committee of Education in Radiologic Technology and by the California Department of Health.
 Radiography students must complete all general education and required Radiologic Technology courses to be eligible to take the California and National Licensing Exams.